 Guysborough Interpretive Panels

 This series of panels describes significant aspects of Guysborough’s history including the historic Court House, shipbuilding, the Canso Mi’kmaq and the early French fortifications on the harbour.
 The panels are located at the Old Court House Museum and along Guysborough’s scenic Shoreline Trail.
 For more information come visit the Museum.

 Heritage Plaque Project

-The Guysborough Historical Society is pleased to announce that historical plaques commemorating the estimated age and the original owner of the buildings in Guysborough and surrounding areas are available upon order.
-Click here for more information!
+The Guysborough Historical Society has mounted historical plaques commemorating the estimated age and the original owner of many buildings in Guysborough and surrounding areas.

-New Research Centre Over the Winter 2011,the basement of the Old Court House Museum was renovated to accommodate public research space,the GHS office and staff kitchen.
-The new Research Centre is now open for use by visitors and the local community to conduct genealogical research,and provides easy and safe access to Museum records, books and archives.
+Visitors and Community members are encouraged to use our Genealogical Research Centre to conduct personal genealogical research.
+The Centre is open during regular museum hours and provides easy and safe access to Museum records, books and archives.
 In the off-season, the Centre will be available for use on an appointment basis.